shiomar1108/InterviewNotes/EmbeddedC/embeddedC_general.md

 - Defining the memory layout.
 - Control alignment, padding, and symbol placement.
 - Text file in embedded systems that guides the linker during the compilation process.
-- uses .ld extention
+- Uses .ld extention
-- Static linking -> linker copying all the library routines used in the program into the executable image. / May require more disk space and memory. / more protable and faster than dynamic linking.
+- Static linking -> Linker copying all the library routines used in the program into the executable image. / May require more disk space and memory. / More protable and faster than dynamic linking.
-- Dynamic Linking - > placing the name of a sharable library in the excecutable image / Actual linking is done at runtime / multiple program can share a single copy of the library.
+- Dynamic Linking - > Placing the name of a sharable library in the excecutable image / Actual linking is done at runtime / Multiple program can share a single copy of the library.
 ### Components:
-1. Memory: efines the available memory regions / start addresses, sizes, and access permissions.
+1. Memory: Defines the available memory regions / Start addresses, sizes, and access permissions.
-2. Sections: placement of different sections within the memory regions defined in the MEMORY block. (text or data or bss)
+2. Sections: Placement of different sections within the memory regions defined in the MEMORY block. (text or data or bss).
-3. Entry: entry point for the program execution / address of the reset handler or the main function.
+3. Entry: Entry point for the program execution / address of the reset handler or the main function.
-4. Symbols: optional component allows you to define custom symbols in your linker file.
+4. Symbols: Optional component allows you to define custom symbols in your linker file.
 ### Advance Features:
 - NOLOAD: particular section should not be loaded into memory during the program’s startup.
 - AT: define the load address of a section.